-Faculty members accepting students for Fall 2017 include Drs.
+Core faculty members include Drs.
 Robert Konopasky, Marc Patry, Steven Smith, Skye Stephens, Veronica Stinson, and Marguerite Ternes.
 For more information on faculty, visit the Department of Psychology Faculty & Staff page.

 - An honours degree in Psychology (or equivalent)